nsrr-dataset-guide/dataset-creation-guide/verifying_your_data/check_your_coverage.md

 # Check Your Coverage

 Spout Coverage is one of the first tools used to check the quality of data, once the datasets and data dictionaries have been assembled.
 It allows Spout to take the prepared datasets and compare them to the variables that are found in the data dictionary.
-The command to test the coverage of a dataset is `Spout C` in terminal or the command prompt, and gives an output similar to the one below.
+The command to test the coverage of a dataset is `spout c` in terminal or the command prompt, and gives an output similar to the one below.

 ```
 informinion:example-data-dictionary michael$ spout c